minhducngo85/Angular/KeycloakAngularSpringBoot/README.md

 5. add path to app-roungting.module
 6. implelement the app.copmponent.html and app.component.ts

+7. in cse if you want to project only resources from unauthorization, please enbale check-sso updaetw app-init.ts as:

+  initOptions: {
+            //   This is an action we specified on keycloak load
+            //   We have two options : 'login-required'|'check-sso'
+            //   If is set to 'login-required' this means your browser will do a full redirect to the Keycloak server and back to your application.
+            //   If is set to  'check-sso'  instead this action will be performed in a hidden iframe, so your application resources only need to be loaded and parsed once by the browser.
+            //   Then you will need to add the silentCheckSsoRedirectUri and create a html file   silent-check-sso.html with this content
+            // <html>
+            //    <body>
+            //         <script>
+            //           parent.postMessage(location.href, location.origin);
+            //         </script>
+            //      </body>
+            // </html>
+            onLoad: 'check-sso',
+            checkLoginIframe: true,
+            silentCheckSsoRedirectUri: window.location.origin + '/assets/silent-check-sso.html',

 ### Springboot Server
 1. create a new spring boot app from https://start.spring.io
 ![img not found](./SpringBootApp.png)